-For roasting, completely defrost the roast slowly in the fridge.
+For oven roasting, completely defrost the roast slowly in the fridge.
 Remove from the packaging and let it rest on the countertop for at least 15 minutes to reach close to room temperature.
 The color changes to vivid red.

-Handle as regular steaks.
+Or you can cut the tenderloin into smaller steaks.
 See cooking instructions for filet mignon steaks at the bottom of the page here.